The most useful skill in business isn’t precision. It’s knowing when precision doesn’t matter.

 It’s the Excel model where every cell links to another, assumptions buried so deep nobody can trace a number back to first principles.
 It looks rigorous.
 It feels authoritative.
 The output has three decimal places.

 But the inputs are guesses.
-And compounding uncertain estimates through a complex model doesn’t reduce the uncertainty.
+Compounding uncertain estimates through a complex model doesn’t reduce the uncertainty.
 It hides it.

 The number that comes out the other end feels precise.
 It isn’t.
 You’ve just made the assumptions invisible.